-Table 7.1-2:List of macros available in the <Aphelion InstallationPath>\Examples32-40 folder
+Table 7.1-4:List of macros available in the <Aphelion InstallationPath>ExamplesWacros\BasicScript\Programming folder

-Macro Name Purpose 3DSlicer Display a 2D section selected from a set of 2D sections that compose a 3D image Note that this macro can be run only if the 3D Image Processing extension is licensed BrowseDirectory.apm Browses a folder containing images from BasicScript ColorImageAccess.apm Shows how to access pixels in a color image from BasicScript.
-ComplexImageAccess.apm Shows how to access pixels in a complex image from BasicScript.
-Dialog.apm Displays a dialog box to run an application EdgeImageAccess.apm Shows how to access pixels in an Edge image from BasicScript.
-ExportToExcel.apm Starts Excel and loads an image histogram into a worksheet ExportToNotepad.apm Starts Notepad and loads the target text into a Notepad text document.
+Macro Name Purpose BasicExamples.apm A variety of useful programming examples using BasicScript BrowseDirectory.apm Browses a folder containing images from BasicScript DemoLoop.apm Loops to apply many operators to all images in a directory ExportToExcel.apm Starts Excel and loads an image histogram into a worksheet ExportToNotepad.apm Starts Notepad and loads the target text into a Notepad text document.
 ExportToWord.apm Starts Word and loads an image and some text into a Word document.
-FileAccess.apm Demonstrates reading and writing a file from BasicScript
+ImportFromExcel.apm Imports a new measurement computed in Excel back into a grid